 So, the good news is that you don’t necessarily need the sun hitting hard for solar panels to work.
 Even though they obviously produce more power during a sunny day, they can still produce a considerable amount of energy when the days are cloudy.
 Solar PVs use light to produce electricity, not heat.

-What About Wind?
+What About Wind and Snow?
 More Good News

 Although high wind speeds commonly found in the UK could be a concern to anyone wondering about the efficiency of installing solar panels in this area, wind can actually be beneficial for domestic solar panels since it can serve as a cooling mechanism for the PV modules, leading to an increase in their efficiency.